 More information on our RealRankTM analytics used in creating this ranking can be found on the About page.

 Have you attended any of these programs?
 What is your experience at these universities?

 Economic Value of A History Degree

-History-specific careers are somewhat limited, and many students who decide to major in history go on to graduate schools, whether continuing a focus on history or going into another field, such as law or business.
+History-specific careers are somewhat limited as with many other liberal arts fields, and many students who decide to major in history go on to graduate schools, whether continuing a focus on history or going into another field, such as law or business.
 For pure history careers, these are some options:

 - Historians (advanced degree typically required).

 History is a Relatively Low Paying Career

 History, like many humanities in general, provides a somewhat limited career path.
 Typically students who choose to major in history as an undergraduate will seek an advanced degree of some sort to pursue a career, since there are not all that many opportunities available for pure undergraduate history majors.
 For example, a lot of attorneys may major in history as an undergraduate.

 We try to be candid here in the analyses we provide.
 To put it bluntly, history (as opposed to another profession such as law or business, which also can be pursued with a history degree) is a relatively low paying career path.
 Of course, there are some people who achieve economic success and personal fulfillment with a history degree, and it certainly can be a viable career path for some people.
 Because of the comparatively low earnings potential for history career paths in general, my recommendation is that you avoid incurring a lot of college debt, if this field is your passion, as you do not want to get out of college overburdened with debt.